STUDENTS SERVED (CREDIT & NON CREDIT)

 43% of the June 2013 local high school graduates (Carpinteria Unified School District and Santa Barbara Unified School District enrolled at SBCC in the fall semester 2013.

-SBCC services local high school students through the Dual Enrollment Program.
-How
+SBCC serves local high school students through the Dual Enrollment Program.
+How many

 high school students enrolled in the 2013-2014 academic year?